 While most of us associate Italy with wine and olive oil, Italy has been growing rice since the 14th century.
-No doubt brought from the east on ships by Venetian and Genoese merchants, Italian rice cultivation can be documented back to 1475.
+No doubt brought on ships from the East by Venetian and Genoese merchants, Italian rice cultivation can be documented back to 1475.
 Italians now grow rice in the Lombardy, Piedmonte, and Veneto regions.

 Italian rice has two characteristics—a very soft starch on the outside that melts away from the kernel, creating a creamy texture, and a very hard inner starch that stays firm, leaving the finished product “al dente”, or firm to the bite.
 There are four varieties of rice that will make a good risotto: comune, semifino, fino, and superfino.
-The type most commonly used for risotto is Arborio, a superfino variety typically available in the United States.
+The type most commonly used risotto in the United States is Arborio, a superfino variety.

 Serve with a green salad and a loaf of bread.

 For the risotto:

 1 can (14 ½-ounces) vegetable or chicken broth 1 cup water 4 tablespoons butter 1 teaspoon minced garlic 1 medium yellow onion, chopped 1 leek (white parts only), thinly sliced 2 cups Arborio ice 1 can (14 ½-ounces) vegetable or chicken broth ½ cup chardonnay 1 cup thin asparagus, cut into 1-inch pieces 1 cup freshly shelled small peas or petite frozen peas 3 tablespoons fresh chives, thinly sliced ½ cup grated Parmesan cheese 4 tablespoons butter Salt to taste Large grind black pepper to taste Shaved Parmesan cheese for garnish